Scootie/KuLogger/USECASES.md

 ## Published Examples

-The following are a few published examples, where we investigated core technologies regarding CPU or power consumption with the scientific process in mind using the CPU&BatteryLogging program.
-We are able to graph continuous power consumption over time in watts because we poll "remaining charge" in battery life.
-As we continously do so in a fixed interval, the difference between two time periods indicates the actual amount of power consumped.
+The following are a few published examples, where I investigated core technologies regarding CPU or power consumption with the scientific process in mind using the CPU&BatteryLogging program.
+I amable to graph continuous power consumption over time in watts because we poll "remaining charge" in battery life.
+As the program continously does so in a fixed interval, the difference between two time periods indicates the actual amount of power consumped.
 Converting to watts is simply a matter of multiplying voltage, which we know by looking up the model from BatterySpecs or the battery label.

 CPU Usage